Ana-Niko-byte/seeds-n-saps/README.md

 * Git - for  commiting through terminal and pushing to Github for storage.
 * VSC - The IDE I developed the project in.
 * Sketches - for a clear understanding of the structure I wanted my website to follow.
 For future projects, I will likely use something like Balsamiq.
-* Grammarly - Because even as a native speaker, my English is all over the gaff.
-* Unicorn Revealer -
-* Tiny.png - for compressing my images (to improve performance of my website).
+* Tinypng - for compressing my images (to improve performance of my website).
 * Color Contrast Accessibility Validator - check legibility of my text on different backgrounds for better accessibility.
 * W3C Markup Validation Service - to validate my HTML for potential errors.
 * W3C CSS Validation Service - to validate my CSS code for potential errors.
 * Freeformatter CSS Beautify - to ensure I formatted my CSS correctly - I didn't copy and paste anything from here as the results looked the same as what I had already written but this served as a good check.
 * AmIResponsive - to create the responsive image.
+* Looka.com - for logo ideas (Ai tool).

 ## Testing & DeBugging
 ---